 OCC-IC attorneys work on cutting edge legal issues including electronic commerce and digital trade and privacy, anti-corruption, foreign investment, trade facilitation, government procurement, and international standards.
 OCC-IC attorneys routinely engage with U.S. policy makers, Department of Commerce and ITA leadership, interagency legal partners, and foreign counterparts to help drive ITA's work forward, including participating in international trade negotiations and supporting efforts to monitor compliance with these commitments.
 Together our team works on legal solutions that enable ITA to advance the U.S. economy and strengthen U.S. industry's global competitiveness.

-The office consists of the Chief Counsel and Deputy Chief Counsel, senior counsels, attorney advisors, administrative assistants, and frequently one or more externs or interns.
+The office consists of the Chief Counsel and Deputy Chief Counsel, Assistant Chief Counsels, senior counsels, attorney advisors, administrative assistants, and frequently one or more externs or interns.

 John F. Cobau, Chief Counsel for International Commerce